Organic rapeseed oil from Austria.

 What does essential mean?

 Indispensable!
-The body cannot produce these fatty acids and relies on their intake.
-This regular supply of the body with essential fatty acids plays an especially crucial role for our health.
+The body cannot produce these fatty acids and relies fully on their intake through the food we eat.
+A regular supply of the body with essential fatty acids plays a crucial role for our overall health.
 Omega 6 fatty acids regulate the water permeability of the skin.
-Omega 3 fatty acids have an anti-inflammatory effect, they are valuable components of the brain and nerve cells, they have a positive effect on the cardiovascular system and much more.
+Omega 3 fatty acids are anti-inflammatory, they are valuable components of the brain and nerve cells, they have a positive effect on the cardiovascular system and much more.

 What makes rapeseed oil so special?

-The rapeseed oil provides many essential fatty acids in the right ratio.
-In the reality of life for many people today, this is particularly important.
-We spend the majority of our time sitting down.
-We often don’t move enough.
-This means that it is important to keep an eye on the calories we consume each day and choose the right oil.
-Rapeseed oil.
+Rapeseed oil provides the right ratio of many essential fatty acids.
+This is particularly important in our lives nowadays, as we spent most of it sitting down.
+With the way our society works nowadays, we often don´t have the chance to exercise enough.
+This means that it is important to keep an eye on the calories we consume each day and choosing the right fats is essential.
+Such as Rapeseed oil.

-One quarter (24.4 %) of rapeseed oil is made up of the indispensable polyunsaturated fatty acids!
-By comparison, olive oil only has approx. 9 %.
+- One quarter (24.4 %) of rapeseed oil is made up of the indispensable polyunsaturated fatty acids!
+By comparison,the infamous olive oil only contains approximately 9 %.

-An increased intake of long-chain Omega 3 fatty acids reduces the triglyceride levels and the blood pressure, which reduces the risk of coronary heart disease.
+- An increased intake of long-chain Omega 3 fatty acids reduces the triglyceride levels in your blood and blood pressure as well, which helps to reduce the risk of coronary heart disease.

-Polyunsaturated fatty acids have a positive effect on your cholesterol level, as they reduce LDL cholesterol.
+- Polyunsaturated fatty acids have a positive effect on your cholesterol level, as they reduce the harmful LDL cholesterol.

-Rapeseed oil contains 23.3 mg vitamin E per 100 g – this is more than double as much as olive oil contains.
-Vitamin E is an important antioxidant and protects our cells.
+- Rapeseed oil contains 23.3 mg vitamin E per 100 g – this is more than double as much as olive oil contains.
+Vitamin E is an important antioxidant and protector of our cells.

 Rapeseed oil has the ideal ratio?
 What does that mean?

 A particular feature here is, again, the Omega 3 and Omega 6 fatty acids.
-Both fatty acids have their importance, but it is all about the right ratio – and here, rapeseed oil is one step ahead!
-Omega 3 fatty acids have an anti-inflammatory effect, Omega 6 fatty acids, however, are “pro-inflammatory”.
-The important thing is for the ratio to be correct.
-For every 1 g of “good” Omega 3 fatty acids, you should have a maximum of 5 g of “bad” Omega 6 fatty acids in one oil.
-This the nutritional physiology recommendation.
+Both fatty acids are important, but it is all about the right balance –this is where rapeseed oil shines!
+Omega 3 fatty acids have an anti-inflammatory effect, Omega 6 fatty acids, however, are promoting inflammation in the body.
+Hence, the correct ratio is key.
+For every 1 g of “good” Omega 3 fatty acids, you should have a maximum of 5 g of “bad” Omega 6 fatty acids in any oil.
+This is the nutritional physiology recommendation.
 Rapeseed oil has a ratio of 1:2.6!
-Rapeseed oil is therefore more than recommended!
-By comparison: Sunflower oil has a ratio of 1:120!
+Rapeseed oil is therefore highly recommended!
+To put things into perspective: Sunflower oil has a ratio of 1:120!